 Here is a list of books and journal articles I have read.
-Updated 12th June 2014.
+History and some other publications.
+Updated 12th June 2016.

 Book reference list (Chicago)

 Andō, Hiroshige, Eisen Ikeda, and Sebastian Izzard.
 2008.
 Hiroshige: the Sixty nine stations of the Kisokaido.
 New York: George Braziller.